 A Practical Guide to Legal Aid

-Whether you're looking for information on legal aid eligibility or simply wish to learn more about its history and importance, our practical guide will provide insight and helpful information.
+Whether you're looking for information on legal aid eligibility or want to learn more about its history and importance, our practical guide will provide insight and helpful information.

 Posted on 03 December 2019

 If you require legal support but are unable to afford it, you may be entitled to legal aid.
-It is available to the most vulnerable people in society and can help pay for legal support or representation, and we’ll explore more about it in this blog post.
+It is intended to be available to the most vulnerable people in society and can help pay for legal support or representation, and we’ll explore more about it in this blog post.

 What is legal aid?

 Legal aid is financial assistance provided to people who could not otherwise afford a lawyer, to enable them to get legal advice and representation in court.
 The right to justice and a fair hearing is contained in the Human Rights Act.
 For many people, help with funding is needed so that they can have the legal representation to which they are entitled.
 The state pays for the scheme.
 It provides two key benefits: it funds lawyers to advise and represent you, and it protects you from the risk of being ordered to pay an opponent’s legal costs.

 If your human rights are breached or you are treated unfairly, there should be a legal remedy to put the matter right or to provide compensation for the mistreatment.
 Not only does this provide justice for you as the victim, in some cases it also deters the perpetrator from acting in the same way again.
 The right to a fair trial is considered so important that it is included in the Human Rights Act 1998.

 Having a fair trial often includes being properly represented by a qualified individual.
 If someone is unable to afford representation, this can adversely affect their right to a fair trial.
 For access to justice to be meaningful and practical, and not simply theoretical, individuals must be able to properly make their case to court.

 Without access to specialist lawyers through the provision of legal aid, the most vulnerable people would not be able to make complex legal arguments explaining how their rights have been violated or they have been unfairly treated.